chrisgleissner/loom-webflux-benchmarks/README.md

 > **Virtual Threads on Netty** (using [blocking code](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#sleep-long-)) showed very similar and often superior performance characteristics (latency percentiles, requests per second,
 > system load) compared with **WebFlux on Netty** (using non-blocking code and relying on [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html)
 > and [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) from Project Reactor):
+> - Virtual Threads on Netty was the [benchmark winner](#Netty-based-Approaches) for over 70% of all combinations of metrics and benchmark scenarios when directly compared with Project Reactor on Netty.
 > - For both approaches, we could scale up to the same number of virtual users (and thus TCP connections) before
     exhausting the CPU and running into time-outs due to rejected TCP connection requests.
 > - In many cases (e.g. [60k-vus-smooth-spike-get-post-movies](#60k-vus-smooth-spike-get-post-movies)), the 90th and 99th percentile latencies (P90 and P99)